erikford/nucleo/README.md

-# nucleo
+# Nucleo
-A WordPress boilerplate theme used as a parent theme for all custom child themes.
+A WordPress boilerplate theme used as a parent theme for all of my custom child themes.